PDC-support/hpc-intro-retired/_episodes/02-pdcintro.md

   - "What services does PDC provide?"
   - "How can I start running my research at PDC?"
 objectives:
-  - "Get an understanding of how PDC operates"
+  - "Get an understanding of how PDC operates."
 keypoints:
-  - "1"
+  - "The SUPR portal is the entry point for researchers to apply for and manage their time allocations."
-  - "2"
+  - "PDC, the largest HPC center in Sweden, offers a range of services."
 ---

 # Swedish National Infrastructure for Computing (SNIC)